PCrnjak/PCrnjak/README.md

 # Welcome to Source Robotics

 Our main mission is to bridge the gap between robotic education, research, and industry with accessible and open-source solutions.<br>
 We accomplish this by developing high-performance robotics hardware such as robotic arms, motor controllers, and grippers.
-Additionally, we actively support and build communities and raise awareness about robotics through engaging content and examples on social media.

 Our main products are the [Spectral Micro BLDC controller](https://source-robotics.com/products/spectral-micro-bldc-controller), the [PAROL6 control board](https://source-robotics.com/products/parol6-control-board), and the [SSG-48 adaptive electric gripper](https://source-robotics.com/products/compliant-gripper).